VueGWT/vue-gwt/docs-source/book/introduction/composing-with-components.md

 ## Creating a Child Component

 Let's create a child Component called `TodoComponent`.
-We will then instantiate this component in an `Example7Component`.
+We will then instantiate this component in an `ParentComponent`.

 This Component will display a simple message.